pi-lar/neuropil/doc/source/intro.rst

 Introduction
 ************

-neuropil is a small messaging library which by default adds two layers of encryption.
+neuropil is a small c-library which by default adds two layers of encryption to communication channels.
 It allows you to address identities (a device, an application, a service or a person) worldwide without compromise for privacy or security requirements.

+The project embraces modern concepts like named-data networks, self-sovereign identities, zero trust architectures and attributes based access control to increase the cybersecurity level of it's users beyond the current state-of-technology.
+In effect its users will benefit from the new way of secure, scalable and souvereign data integration to easily comply with legal, organizational, operational and compliance regulations and requirements.

 All neuropil enabled applications or devices form an ad-hoc cluster of connected nodes which constantly exchange messages to detect failures and to exchange information.
 Nodes can connect and